+c.
 Alice Stockton v.
-County of Los Angeles, et al. United States District Court Case No. CV 14-5764 d.
-Heather Kowalczyk v.
-County of Los Angeles, et al. Los Angeles Superior Court Case No. BC 531 503
+County of Los Angeles, et al. United States District Court Case No. CV 14-5764

-This wrongful death lawsuit concerns allegations of excessive force arising from a shooting by a Sheriff Deputy; settlement is recommended in the amount of \$375,000.
+This wrongful death lawsuit concerns allegations of excessive force arising from a shooting by a Sheriff Deputy.

+The Claims Board recommended to the Board of Supervisors the settlement of this matter in the amount of \$375,000.